Short on shocks, Turner art prize leaves London

 | GATESHEAD, England

-The annual award is one of the contemporary art world's most recognisable and controversial, which on occasion sparks heated public debate about what constitutes art.
+The annual award is one of the contemporary art world's most recognizable and controversial, which on occasion sparks heated public debate about what constitutes art.

 But the Turner has also helped cement the careers of some of Britain's leading contemporary artists, including Damien Hirst, who won in 1995, Steve McQueen (1999) and Antony Gormley (1994).